L&D employees using an LMS integration

 Pair employees with mentors who will help them grow

-Having a workplace mentorship is like standing on the shoulder of giants for junior employees and even senior executives in the case of reverse mentorship
+Having a workplace mentorship program gives more junior employees a big leg up—and even senior executives in a reverse mentorship

 Put employees on a growth trajectory today